DeadShadow80/Propositional-Logic-Truth-Tables/README.md

 Input a propositional logic formula to be checked as WFF.
 Enter yes/1 to either enter custom interpretations, or see all possible interpretations in a Truth table drawn in the console.

 Symbols: ( ) ¬ ∧ ∨ ⇒ ⇔
-Note: ! & | are accepted as well for negation, AND and OR Also, for truth and false formulas, you can use these symbols: ⊥ - false, ፐ - true
+Note: ! & | are accepted as well for negation, AND and OR.
+Also, for truth and false formulas, you can use these symbols: ⊥ - false, ፐ - true.

 # Example1: